 This article delves into the five key sources that cause smelly odors in restrooms and provides an array of key solutions that will help keep any bathroom hygienically clean and a business’ repeat business and bottom line smelling sweeter than ever before.

-Bacteria and Bathroom Odors
+The Down And Dirty On Bacteria and Bathroom Odors

 We recently wrote about the bacteria that lurk in commercial washrooms, but to sum it up, they’re reminiscent of bad house-guests that just won’t leave, no matter how many hints you drop.
 Scrubbing and mopping may make things look as if they are clean, but traditional mops and rags actually spread more germs around and make the problem worse.
 Once the mop is dipped back in the bucket, the rest of the cleaning solution is contaminated and any remaining cleaning efforts are ineffective.